VLDB2020/instructions/guide-session-chair.md

 **Before The Conference**:
 - Please review the following training videos, which explain Zoom [webinar mode](https://vimeo.com/427831814) and Zoom’s [moderation tools](https://vimeo.com/430085119).
 - Please **email the authors** of the papers in your session.
 Make sure everyone has the right time for the session and please confirm (1) who will be giving the recorded talk (so you can introduce them propely) and who will be present to answer questions live.
-We ask the authors to be present at least one of the two times when their paper is presented, but many will be present both times.
+We ask the authors to be present at least one of the two times when their paper is presented, but many will be present both times and some share the responsibility with a co-author.

 Support: